HOW WE DO IT

 PAT Pets come in all shapes and sizes:

 - Pedigrees or cross-breeds, from Chihuahuas to Irish Wolfhounds and Moggies to Maine Coon.
-If you think your dog or cat might be suitable, you are half way there!
+If you think your dog might be suitable, you are half way there!

-- Dogs and cats must be a minimum age of 9 months and have been with their owner for at least 6 months before applying.
+- Dogs must be a minimum age of 9 months and have been with their owner for at least 6 months before applying.

 - All visiting pets must be fully vaccinated, wormed and protected against fleas.
 Records are required by the charity and each volunteer is requested to send copies when boosters have been administered.

-Your dog or cat will need to be assessed by a local accredited Pets As Therapy Temperament Assessor as part of the application process.
-The assessment checks that your dog or cat is sociable and friendly that it is calm and gentle when being stroked or handled and that they aren’t overly fearful of new and unexpected stimuli.
+Your dog will need to be assessed by a local accredited Pets As Therapy Temperament Assessor as part of the application process.
+The assessment checks that your dog is sociable and friendly that it is calm and gentle when being stroked or handled and that they aren’t overly fearful of new and unexpected stimuli.

 What does the Temperament Assessment entail?